-A Pay Rent or Quit Notice is used when the tenant has failed to pay rent.
-The terms of this notice will give your resident a few days (typically three to five) to pay what rent they owe or vacate the property.
+A Pay Rent or Quit notice is used when the tenant has failed to pay rent.
+The terms of this notice will give your resident a few days (typically three to five) to pay whatever rent they owe or vacate the property.

 After you’ve given notice, if the resident fails to fix the issue or move out as you have asked, you can then file a Landlord-Tenant Complaint with the District Court.
 This filing is your legal request to regain possession of the property and/or request payment for back rent or damages.
 The resident will then have the opportunity to file a counterclaim.
 This is where things can get a little dicey, especially if you don’t have legal representation.

 In the next step of the eviction process, both you and the tenant will present your cases in a hearing.
 Each of you will be allowed to argue your side of the story and cross-examine the other before the judge makes a ruling.
 If the resident does choose to formulate a defense, it could drag the process out for weeks or even months.
 They may point out oversights in your notice or eviction complaint, or suggest the improper delivery of either, in an attempt to have the case dismissed or delayed.
 Also, if the tenant can prove that you are guilty of misconduct as a landlord (maybe they think you are retaliating, or the unit is uninhabitable), this could easily shift the court’s attention onto you, rather than the resident’s wrongdoing.